 It may take some time before you receive your reimbursement.
 If it takes too long, you can ask your administration about the status of the reimbursement process.

-Travel expense reports of all kinds (including billing of the BahnCard) must be submitted to the employment authority (University Administration, Section 5.1) within a preclusive period of 6 months.
-The period begins on the day after the end of the business trip.
+Please note that travel expense reports of all kinds (including billing of the BahnCard) must be submitted to the employment authority (University Administration, Dept. 5.1) within a preclusive period of 6 months.
+This period begins on the day after the end of the business trip.
 Furthermore, when ordering, approving and carrying out business trips, the principle of economy must always be observed!

 (Last update: March 23, 2021)